chinamike65/hugo-tuolesi/content/book4/book4en.md

 But at this time, if you are still observing yourself, whether you are sinking, and if you try to deal with it rashly, it will cause and hinder the mind, so it is also a kind of fault.

-Of the five faults, the first two will prevent practitioners from entering meditation, concentration, and the attainment of abiding mind;
+Of the five faults, the first two will prevent practitioners from entering meditation, concentration, and the attainment of the calm-abiding mind;

 The third type will destroy the essence and quality of meditation, especially the subtle drowsiness, which many practitioners will not notice.